fukamachi/caveman/README.markdown

 * Pathname
 * Clack's response list (containing Status, Headers and Body)

+### Redirection

+Redirect to another route with`(redirect "url")`.
+A second optional argument is the status code, 302 by default.

+### Reverse URLs

+When you defined routes with names, you can find the URL from a name with `(url-for route-name &rest params)`.

+The function will throw an error if no route is found.

+### More helper functions

+See also:

+- `add-query-parameters base-url params`

 ### Structured query/post parameters

 Parameter keys containing square brackets ("[" & "]") will be parsed as structured parameters.
 You can access the parsed parameters as `_parsed` in routers.